sbl-sdsc/mcp-genelab/README.md

    **Option A: Download Pre-configured File (Recommended)**

-   Download the pre-configured `claude_desktop_config.json` file with FRINK endpoints from the repository and copy it to the appropriate location:
+   Download the pre-configured `claude_desktop_config.json` file with Neo4j endpoints from the repository and copy it to the appropriate location:

    **macOS**:
    ```bash